 One-way functions applied to biometric data.
 To update biometric templates, function parameters must be changed.
-In case the transformed parameters are attacker compromised the can not reconstruct the original biometric template.
-Because of intra-class variations. transformations need to align biometric templates to perform effective comparisons and this leads to reduced authentication performance.
-A non-invertible transform shows the impossibility on obtaining the original biometric data from its transformed version.
-Thegparametersg ofgthegtransformationgfunction are specified by a key, but knowledge of the key and/or the transformed template does not facilitate recovery of the original biometric template [6, 34].
+In case the transformed parameters are attacker compromised the can not reconstruct the original biometric template. of intra-class variations.
+Because transformations need to align biometric templates to perform effective comparisons and this leads to reduced authentication performance.
+A non-invertible transform shows the impossibility on obtaining the biometric data from original its transformed version.
+Thegparametersgofgthegtransformationgfu nction are specified by a key, but knowledge kev and/or of the the transformed template does not facilitate recovery of the original biometric template [6, 34].

-The major advantage of the non-invertible transform scheme approach compared to the salting approach, and it means that biometric templates that are protected using non-invertible transforms are generally more secure than those protected using the salting approach.
+The major advantage of the non-invertible transform scheme approach compared to the salting approach, and it means that biometric templates that are protected non-invertible transforms using are generally more secure than those protected using the salting approach.
 Then, a related advantage of the non-invertible transform approach is that, unlike salting, it does not require storage of any secret information.
 The next positive aspect of non-invertible transforms is that they tend to leave the protected biometric template in the same feature space s its unprotected counterpart.
-In this variations case. intra-user in the transformed biometric templates can be robustly handled by using existing, sophisticated matchers, thereby reducing the error rates of the biometric system [35].
+In this case, intra-user variations in the transformed biometric templates can be robustly handled by using existing, sophisticated matchers, thereby reducing the error rates of the biometric system [35].
 Furthermore, the matching scores obtained are proportional to those obtained in the original space, and thus can be used in the design of a secure multibiometric system through a scoreline-level fusion method.

 The main limitation of the non-invertible transformation method lies in the difficulty of designing a good one-way function.
-The transformation function must ensure that the biometric features from the same user maintain a high similarity in the transformed space, while features from different users are completely unrelated transformation. after However, the transformation must also be non-invertible. so that an adversary is unable to collect any information about the original biometric template from its protected counterpart.
-There trade-off is а between discriminability and non-invertibility, since it is challenging to design transform functions that satisfy both requirements simultaneously.
+The transformation function must ensure that the biometric features from the same user maintain a high similarity in the transformed space, while features from different users are completely unrelated after transformation.
+However, the transformation must also be non-invertible, so that an adversary is unable to collect any information about the original biometric template from its protected counterpart.
+There is a trade-off between discriminability and non-invertibility, since it is challenging to design transform functions that satisfy both requirements simultaneously.

 Consequently, often the greater the amount of distortion applied to the original biometric data by the transformation, the worse the recognition performance among the protected biometric templates.
 This means that the non-invertible transform approach typically suffers from a security versus performance trade-off.
 Furthermore, the transformation function relies heavily on biometric features to be used in specific applications.
 This analysis makes evident a clear comparison between the salting and non-invertible transform approaches.
-While salting schemes (such as BioHashing) generally tend to either preserve or improve the recognition performance of the biometric system into which they are incorporated, non-invertible transforms often have the effect of degrading the recognition accuracy somewhat.
+While salting schemes (such as generally tend to either BioHashing) preserve or improve the recognition performance of the biometric system into which they are incorporated, non-invertible often have the effect of transforms degrading the recognition accuracy somewhat.
 On the other hand, non-invertible transforms tend to impart more security to the protected biometric templates compared to salting approaches, which are invertible with the revelation of the user-specific key.

-In influential this scheme,the most researcher are Ratha, et al. [36].
-They analyzed cancelable proposed and biometrics fingerprint using non-invertible generating transforms for fingerprint templates.
-The scheme of cancelable biometrics is to change the raw biometric templates by using either feature or signal domain transformations.
+this scheme,the influential In most researcher are Ratha, et al. [36].
+They analyzed cancelable proposed and biometrics fingerprint using non-invertible for generating transforms fingerprint The scheme of cancelable templates. biometrics is to change the raw biometric templates by using either feature or signal domain transformations.
 Cartesian, polar and functional are the three functions of the transformation.
 These functions used to transform fingerprint minutiae data so that a minutiae matcher can still be applied to the transformed minutiae.